-Also known as Transvaal daisy, Gerbera daisy (Gerbera jamesonii), is a daisy-like bloomer that comes in a variety of jewel tones.
-Besides splashing your home with colour, this daisy is very effective against trichloroethylene, which you might find on your dry cleaned clothes.
+Also known as the Transvaal daisy, Gerbera daisy (Gerbera jamesonii), is a daisy-like bloomer that comes in a variety of jewel tones.
+Besides splashing your home with color, this daisy is very effective against trichloroethylene, which you might find on your dry-cleaned clothes.
 This makes the houseplant great for bedrooms or laundries.

 The Snake plant (Sansevieria Trifasciata), also hilariously known as the Mother-in-Law’s tongue, is one of the best formaldehyde filters, commonly found in cleaning and personal care products.
 It thrives in low light conditions so this makes it an ideal bathroom potted plant.
 If you’re particularly bad with plants, like I am, this may be your soul plant.
 It can go on for weeks without having to be watered.